Department

 Choroid Plexus Tumor

 Choroid plexus tumors are uncommon tumors that develop in the choroid plexus, the region of the brain that creates cerebrospinal fluid within its ventricles.
 Approximately 90% of these tumors are benign.
 They are most common in children under the age of two and can lead to hydrocephalus, or an accumulation of cerebrospinal fluid, as they develop.
-This can cause greater pressure on the brain and skull growth.
 Choroid plexus carcinoma is a rare malignant kind of choroid plexus tumor.

 Dysembryoplastic Neuroepithelial Tumor